Chart Color Schemes

 Cecil Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Cecil Hills, as per the latest Census, consisted of 94.8% houses and 5.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 90.4% houses and 9.6% other dwellings.
-Home ownership in Cecil Hills was at 36.8%, with the rest being mortgaged (48.4%) or rented (14.7%).
-The median monthly mortgage repayment in Cecil Hills was $2,167, below Sydney metro's average of $2,475.
-The median weekly rent figure in Cecil Hills was $550, compared to Sydney metro's $490.
-Nationally, Cecil Hills' mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Cecil Hills, as per the latest Census evaluation, 94.8% of dwellings were houses while 5.2% comprised semi-detached homes, apartments, and other types.
+This differs from Sydney metropolitan areas where 90.4% are houses and 9.6% are other dwellings.
+Home ownership in Cecil Hills stood at 36.8%, with mortgaged dwellings at 48.4% and rented ones at 14.7%.
+The median monthly mortgage repayment was $2,167, lower than Sydney metro's average of $2,475.
+Median weekly rent in Cecil Hills was $550, compared to Sydney metro's $490.
+Nationally, Cecil Hills' mortgage repayments were higher at $2,167 against the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing